A step-by-step guide to launching a high-performance WordPress site on Google Cloud Platform (GCP) using WordOps.

 Average response time = 695 ms

-I know this is a basic WordPress setup and require to install additional plugins, add security, SSL certificate, etc. in a production environment.
+I know this is a basic WordPress setup and require installing additional plugins, add security, SSL certificate, etc. in a production environment.
 But that would increase the load time by a few percentages.

 Alternatively, if you don’t have time to set up or manage WordPress and at the same time want to enjoy Google Cloud, then you can try Cloudways managed hosting platform.